davekellam/flickr-rss/readme.txt

 === flickrRSS ===
-Contributors: eightface, stefano.verna
+Contributors: eightface
-Tags: flickr, photos, images, sidebar, widget, rss Requires at least: 3.0
+Tags: flickr, photos, images, sidebar, widget
+Requires at least: 3.5
-Tested up to: 3.2.1
+Tested up to: 3.8.1
-Stable tag: 5.1
+Stable tag: 6.0

 Allows you to integrate Flickr photos into your site.
 It supports user, set, favorite, group and community photostreams.